danielmcopeland/Question-7/README.md

 					rangeArray[i]+= perc;
 				}
 				// if lowest part of an input range falls within a salary range,
-				// calcuates the percentage of the input range to add to the salary range }
+				// calculates the percentage of the input range to add to the salary range }

 			else if (higher >= j+10000) {